barsoom/prawn_cocktail/README.md

 ```
 def self.helper(mod)
-  initialize_document { extend mod }
+  initialize_template { extend mod }
 end
 ```

-You can have any number of document initializers in the same class.
+You can have any number of template initializers, not just one.

-Document initializers in a superclass are inherited by subclasses, and the subclass can add its own.
+Template initializers in a superclass are inherited by subclasses, and the subclass can add its own.

 ## Installation